slatedocs/slate/source/includes/_websocket_api.md

 ```

 ## Positions
-Channel provides updates for change in position.
+This channel provides updates whenever there is any change in your open positions.
 Need to pass list of product symbols while subscribing. these updates are provided only on change of position.

 A snapshot of current open position will be sent after subscribing a symbol, incremental updates will be sent on trade executions.
 To receive updates on all the contracts, pass ***"all"*** in the symbols list in this format: `{ "symbols": ["all"] }`.
 To receive updates on a specific contract type, pass contract type in the symbols list.
 For example, to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.

-By default, no updates are sent.
+Please note that if you subscribe to L2 channel without specifying the symbols list, you will not receive any data.

 > Positions Sample

 ```